 - Defining Call Queues for each skill.
 Create fallbacks such as routing calls to other skills or a self-service IVR during high call volumes.

 - Ensuring adequate staffing to keep call queues short.

 - Offering voicemail and call-backs to callers when queue time exceeds a defined limit.

-The time a caller waits when an agent puts him/her on hold to retrieve information, speak to a supervisor, or transfer the caller.
-This KPI effects both CX and overall call center productivity (as it can increase or decrease the average handle time).
+It’s the amount of time a caller waits when an agent puts him/her on hold to retrieve information, speak to a supervisor, or transfer the caller.
+This KPI effects both customer experience and can increase or decrease the average handle time, thereby affecting the cost per call and overall call center productivity.
 Address high average hold times by improving training or poor transfer technology:

 - Route callers to the right agent skill by improving the IVR options.

 - Cross-train agents to handle multiple call types to minimize transfers.

 - Improve agent problem diagnosis and resolution skills.

 - Ensure that agents have easy UI to transfer calls when needed.